Eddie41/cws/README.md

 # cws
-RESTFUL web service basic on Tornado
+CWS is a RESTFUL web service basic on Tornado, writen in Python